 Why?
 Old or improperly used space heaters can be very dangerous.
-Make sure yours meets the latest safety standards, turn it off when you sleep, and only use it in an open area.
+Make sure yours meets the latest safety standards, turn it off when you sleep, and use it only in an open area.

 CHECK FILTERS

 Why?
 Forced-air furnaces and heat pumps have filters that need to be cleaned or replaced monthly.